 Rio Tinto Facts

-- The distinctive term of Rio Tinto serves as the Spanish name for an incredibly unique river that must be seen to be believed.
-Not surprisingly, though, the body of water only maintains its distinctiveness over part of its length.
+- The short yet distinctive term of Rio Tinto serves as the Spanish name for an incredibly unique river that must be seen to be believed.
+Not surprisingly, though, the remarkable body of water only maintains its distinctiveness over part of its length.

 - While not many people outside of its immediate area know of it, the river has a rich and storied history.
 It has also long served various important economic purposes in its part of the world.
 One of these also explains its eye-catching coloring.